feathersjs/docs/guides/basics/starting.md

 logTodo('dishes');
 ```

-You may notice that it is pretty much the same as our `app.js` for Node except the missing `feathers` import (since it is alaready available as a global variable).
+You may notice that it is pretty much the same as our `app.js` for Node except the missing `feathers` import (since it is already available as a global variable).

 If you now go to [localhost:8080](http://localhost:8080) with the console open you will also see the result logged.